 then it is an explicit type conversion.

 Type equivalence is the strictest form of type compatibility; two types are equivalent if they are compatible without using implicit or explicit conversion.
 Type equivalence is usually characterized in terms of "name type equivalence" — two variables have the same type if they are declared in the same declaration or declarations that use the same type name — or "structure type equivalence" — two variables have the same type if they have identical structures.
-There are variations of these approaches and most languages use different combinations of them, such as the C bounds-checking interface.[27]
+There are variations of these approaches and most languages use different combinations of them, such as the C bounds-checking interface (see ISO/IEC/TR 15942).
 Therefore, a programmer skilled in one language can very well code inadvertent type errors when using a different language.

 Programs should be type-safe because the application of operations to operands of an inappropriate type often produce unexpected results.
 In addition, the presence of type errors can reduce the effectiveness of static analysis for other problems.
 Searching for type errors is a valuable exercise because their presence often reveals design errors as well as coding errors.
 Many languages check for type errors — some at compile-time, others at run-time.
 Obviously, compile-time checking is more valuable because it can catch errors that are not executed by a particular set of test cases.